Moths are an integral part of Alabama’s rich and diverse ecosystem, and many different types of moths can be found throughout the state.

 The American Ermine Moth (Yponomeuta multipunctella) is a moth found in the United States, specifically in Alabama.

-These small moths have a distinctive appearance with wings that are pale yellow to yellowish-white in color with two black spots.
+These small moths have a distinctive appearance.
+Their wings are pale yellow to yellowish-white in color and have two black spots.

 The larvae of this species are typically black or brown and feed on various deciduous trees and shrubs.